Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Electroweak Matrix

 \subsection{Gauge-Dark Matter}

-In the context of non-relativistic dark matter, we need to determine the potentials that interact with these particles in a low-velocity regime.
-For this, we need to determine the real potential (cubic terms) of the Lagrangian~\eqref{Lag1} or effective action of $SU(2)_L$, which is the electroweak matrix, where the conserved currents interact with the gauge fields of the Standard Model, resulting in the following expression:
+In the context of non-relativistic DM, we need to determine the potentials that interact with these particles in a low-velocity regime.
+For this, we need to determine the real potential (cubic terms) of the Lagrangian~\eqref{Lag1} or effective action of $SU(2)_L$, which is the electroweak matrix, where the conserved currents interact with the gauge fields of the SM, resulting in the following expression:

 After integrating out the gauge bosons in the path integral, we obtain the effective action dependent on the currents.
 We need to calculate the conserved currents from the cubic terms of the Lagrangian \eqref{Lag1}; the details of the calculation are in ~\cite{Chowdhury_2017}.